 Counselling is the dialogue that happens between a professional and a client, with the goal of improving the client’s understanding of him- or herself.
 Counsellors help clients identify goals and possible solutions to problems that are causing difficulties in the client’s life.
-The goals often include improving communication; self-esteem; emotional control; change in behavior and thoughts and hopefully improve overall health.
+The goals often include improving communication; self-esteem; emotional control; change in behaviour and thoughts and hopefully improve overall health.

 There are many reasons that people seek out counselling.
 This includes coping with depression and anxiety; grieving the loss of a loved one; dealing with separation and divorce, coping with significant life changes and low self-esteem.
 Counselling can help other specific symptoms or life difficulty.